bkjwjason/Telegram-SFT-Bot/README.md

 > This was made using Python and a few external libraries such as python-telegram-bot, sheets API (gspread).
 >
 > This bot is hosted on Heroku.
-I'm sure it can be improved further using an external DB like Mongo, unfortunately Heroku does not offer the option for free tier.
+I'm sure it can be improved further using a real external DB like Mongo, unfortunately Heroku does not offer the option for free tier.
+I'll have to make do with a dictionary instead.

 >